adrinux/momod/README.md

 ## Development

-It's useful to use a local virtual machine for development (and for practice runs).
-Personally I use Qemu on my Linux desktop PC.
-For an easy way to get a Qemu VM of an Ubuntu Server cloud image up and runnig see my [Sausiq](https://github.com/adrinux/sausiq) project.
+Whilst initial development used Qemu VMs on my Linux desktop PC created with [Sausiq](https://github.com/adrinux/sausiq) this doesn't allow for proper testing of Letsencrypt, Wireguard and so on.
+So you'll need a VPS (or an actual server...) running Ubuntu 21.04.

+There is an Ansible playbook play/dev.yml for testing new roles.

 ## Sponsor / Donate